 Molho is a sweet-tangy-spicy fish pickle.
-It can be stored without refrigeration for a long period of time.
+It can be stored without refrigeration for about 2 months if topped with a layer of oil.
 Besides Squid Molho, I also do one with King Fish and another with Prawns.
 The recipe for these are also posted on this website.

 Yield: 1200 gms (approx.)